Wolffy427/EDINET/README.md

   <figcaption> Overview of EDINET-Bench. </figcaption>
 </figure>

-For the dataset construction code, please visit at https://github.com/SakanaAI/edinet2dataset.
+For the dataset construction code, please visit https://github.com/SakanaAI/edinet2dataset.

 ## Install
 Install the dependencies using uv.